 When not on tour, John enjoys exploring and birding the remote mountains, canyons, and mesas of his home in northern Arizona.
 His ambition of developing a completely sustainable yard of native wildflowers, grasses, trees, and shrubs is an unending goal that consumes more time than expected each spring and summer.

 "John Coons did a fantastic job to ensure that all participants saw every species (with very few exceptions).
 His ability to hear, identify, and locate birds seemed magical."
 H.P., Arizona: Birding the Border

-Visit https://fieldguides.com/our-staff/ for John's complete tour schedule; just click on his photo.
+Visit https://fieldguides.com/our-staff/ for complete tour schedules for Megan and John; just click on their photos.

-John will be accompanied by a local Canopy Tower or Canopy Lodge guide.
+Our group will also be accompanied by a local Canopy Tower or Canopy Lodge guide.